Anil1111/Academic-Projects-Tutorials/TESTING/notes-TestingWithMocha-Chai.md

   playerTwoMoveOneValue = undefined;
 }
 ```

 _It’s important for tests to generally start from a clean slate and for each test to be independent of the others, because we want the errors that we get from our tests to give us a specific diagnosis_ of what is wrong with our code.

 ### Test cases

 Each `it` block describes more particular behavior to test.
 In the first `it` block, we test that setPlayerMovesactually exists and that it is a function so that it can correctly be used in the next block.
 In the second `it` block, we call the function setPlayerMoves, which is a function from the code that we are testing from our Rock, Paper, Scissors game.
 After setPlayerMoves is called with the arguments, the variable playerOneMoveOneType should be equal to the string ‘rock’ and playerOneMoveOneValue should be equal to the number 11.

-### Assertions
+### Assertion

 Any individual assertion where we are comparing the actual and expected values can be called an assertion.
 The words should, expect, and assert in the tests indicate that an assertion is being made.
 Each it block test includes multiple assertions, because there are multiple scenarios and edge cases that we want to test for.
 The error messages that you get from failed tests will most likely point to one of these assertions.

-Try appending `.only() `or `.skip()` to your describe or it blocks in order to only run certain tests or skip other certain tests.
+Try appending `.only()` or `.skip()` to your describe or it blocks in order to only run certain tests or skip other certain tests.
 See the mocha documentation for more details.

-#### What happens when my code itself throws an error?
+#### What happens when my code itself throws an error

 If executing your code causes an error to be thrown, mocha will log that error in the place of an assertion error.

-#### What happens when a test case fails?
+#### What happens when a test case fails

 Only the first failing assertion should will be displayed within each it block.

 ### Edge Cases

 Tests are often written for various edge cases.
 This is common, because poor handling of edge cases is responsible for a lot of bugs!
 An example of a common edge case is: how does a function handle weird input?
 What happens if a function that expects to get a number is passed a string, or is passed no argument at all?
 Do we want to throw an error?
 Return undefined?
 Regardless, we want the decision to be consistent and well-documented.
 Planning and testing for these edge cases is a common use of tests, and it can make the difference between code that will work 80% of the time, and code that will work 100% of the time.

 ### Manual Testing

 Software testing is the process of assessing the completeness and quality of computer software.
 Usually this is done by running a part of a system (like a web application) and comparing the actual behavior to the expected behavior.

 One way to perform software testing is manual testing.
 Manual testing is a form of testing done by a human interacting with a system.
 With web apps, this might be clicking, dragging, and typing through a webpage.
 A list of actions and expected behaviors would be given.
 If the observed behavior doesn’t match the expected behavior, the application has an error.

 ### Automated Testing

 Automated testing is the use of software to control the execution of tests and the comparison of actual behavior to expected behavior.
 All the testing you just did (and more) could be performed by a computer program.

 ### The Test Suite

 You can refer to the code defining your app as implementation code, and the code defining your tests as test code.
 A collection of tests for a web application is called a test suite.
 In the last exercise, you ran a test suite with npm test.
 In that case the test suite contained all tests for the application.
 For example, if implementation code is written in index.js then the corresponding test code may be written in index-test.js.

 ### Regression

 When adding a new feature to your product, it’s possible that something will break.
 If that break occurs within a feature developed earlier, it is called regression.
 When functionality previously developed and tested stops working, you may say the functionality regressed.

-### Mocha
+### Mocha Library

 Instead of testing every function manually, developers automate their tests with a test framework.
 Developers use test frameworks to organize and automate tests that provide useful feedback when errors occur.
 In this lesson we will use the Mocha test framework to write tests against JavaScript methods.

 ### describe and it blocks

 In Mocha we group tests using the describe function and define tests using the it function.
 These two functions can be used to make your test suite complete, maintainable, and expressive in the following ways:
 Structure your test suite: you can organize tests into nested groups that reflect the structure of your implementation code.
 Provide informative messages: you can define your tests using human-readable strings.